Graduate Studies

 Admission to Graduate Study

 Persons whose records indicate their ability to succeed in advanced work may be admitted to the University of Kansas for graduate study in one of the professional schools or in the College of Liberal Arts and Sciences.
-The key university requirements for admission are outlined in the following two policies: Admission to Graduate Study and English Proficiency Requirements for Admission to Graduate Study.
+The overarching university requirements for admission are outlined in the Admission to Graduate Study and English Proficiency Requirements for Admission to Graduate Study policies.
+View the Office of Graduate Studies website for related admission requirements.
 Departments and programs may have more stringent requirements.
-View the English proficiency requirements on the Graduate Admissions website for specific English proficiency testing requirements.
+View the English proficiency requirements on the Graduate Admissions website for specific English proficiency testing requirements for non-native and non-native like English speakers.

 Transcripts and Test Scores